beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 Writing is thoughts on paper - how you write is how you think - so if you want to improve your thinking journaling is a no-brainer.

-I think this goes hand-in-hand with meditation - both improve clarity of thought.
+This goes hand-in-hand with meditation - both improve clarity of thought.

 Just like meditation, I have done this semi-consistently over the years and it has really helped.
 Especially when going through tough spots in life, it's like having a shrink that never gets tired of listening.
 Dumping your bad feelings on paper allows you to not bring that energy into the world, while dumping your creative thoughts on paper does the opposite - it increases the chance you'll actually go create something since you've thought out a bit of the steps to make it happen.